This Week in Petroleum History: May 5 – 11

 E.W.
 Marland in 1928 built his Ponca City mansion, now a museum.
 Fellow Oklahoman Will Rogers was a frequent guest.

-With Oklahoma production booming since the Red Fork Gusher of 1901, independent producers agreed to using 10-acre well spacing for oil conservation purposes.
-Ernest W. Marland’s company also applied new seismographic technologies to discover the Tonkawa oilfield.
-Learn more about the Oklahoma governor (1935 to 1939) by visiting the Marland Estate in Ponca City.
+With Oklahoma petroleum production booming since the Red Fork Gusher of 1901, independent producers agreed to use a 10-acre well spacing for oil conservation.
+Ernest W. Marland (Oklahoma governor from 1935 to 1939) applied new seismography technologies to discover the Tonkawa oilfield in June 1921.
+Visit the Marland Estate in Ponca City.

 May 9, 1863 – Confederate Cavalry raids Oilfield

-A brigade of Confederate cavalry attacked a thriving oil town near the Ohio River in what would soon become West Virginia.
-Confederate Gen. William “Grumble” Jones led the cavalry attack on Burning Springs oilfield storage facilities containing thousands of barrels of oil.
+Confederate cavalry attacked a thriving oil town near the Ohio River in what would soon become West Virginia.
+Confederate Gen. William “Grumble” Jones led the rebel cavalry brigade raid on Burning Springs oilfield storage facilities containing thousands of barrels of oil.

 Map of West Virginia oil and gas Civil War Heritage District.